 Ms. Hamaji’s professional specialties include regulatory toxicology, quantitative human health risk assessment methods, and dermal exposure assessment.
 Over her career, she has amassed extensive experience managing and providing support on cases involving unique chemical exposures among populations that include industrial workers, consumers, children, and firefighters.
-Further, she has broad experience conducting human health risk assessments for contaminated sites, including addressing the regulatory and technical factors that make each site a unique challenge.
-Ms. Hamaji has investigated exposures to a wide variety of chemicals, including heavy metals, brominated flame retardants, PCBs, per- and polyfluoroalkyl substances (PFAS), perchloroethene (PCE), and wildfire smoke.
+Ms. Hamaji has assisted clients in navigating the requirements of Proposition 65, TSCA, per- and polyfluoroalkyl substances (PFAS) exposure limits, safe ingredient concentrations in personal care products, and more.
+Ms. Hamaji also has broad experience conducting human health risk assessments for contaminated sites.
+She has investigated exposures to a wide variety of chemicals, including heavy metals, bisphenol A (BPA), brominated flame retardants, PCBs, PFAS, perchloroethene (PCE), and wildfire smoke constituents.
 Her other scientific interests include science communication and advocating for gender equity within science.

 M.P.H., Emory University Rollins School of Public Health, Emory University, Atlanta, Georgia, 2019